Imagimob/AFarCloud/README.md

 - The T-Beam was used for the smart tractor trackers
 - The T-Display was used for the cow collars (due to smaller form factor)

-The main difference between the boards is the lack of GPS on the latter.
+The main difference between the boards is the lack of GPS and smaller form factor on the latter.
 The OLED display was not used in the project and was disabled on the cow collar.

 The boards need at least an additional [Bosch BMI160 accelerometer/gyroscope](https://www.bosch-sensortec.com/products/motion-sensors/imus/bmi160/) and optionally a [Bosch BME280 environmental sensor](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) soldered to the I2C bus.